javisasan/mt-test-javiersagra/README.md

 There are three query parameters available:

 - `category`: filters results by category
-- `proceLessThan`: retrieves only results with original price less than or equals the provided
+- `priceLessThan`: retrieves only results with original price less than or equals the provided
 - `page`: if given, returns that page of results.
 If not given, returns first page of 5.

 This application can be tested using [Postman](https://www.postman.com/) or a similar tool, but you can also use `curl` from the command line to test it.